 Children in Need: This is on Friday 14 November so there is little time to arrange too much.
 It was decided to allow the children to wear odd socks or tights (as last year) for the donation of £1 towards Children in Need.

 Christmas Fayre: This is being held on Friday 5 December.
 Hot meals will need to be served to the children in their classrooms on this day to enable setting up to take place.
 Jodi has all the arrangements in hand and there are many parents who have volunteered to help this year.
 Collection boxes are in each classroom for donations and Jodi will arrange for plastic half pint glasses to be given to all children to fill and then return for selling at the Fayre.
 Jodi still needs to get in touch with Father Christmas and there were offers to help with arrangements if necessary!
 It should be noted that, after 4 years of arranging the Christmas Fayre, Jodi will not be running this event next year so we need to find someone who is prepared to take over the Fayre in 2015.
-Rebecca suggested that this should be stated on Jodi’s final communication about the Fayre to remind parents of the need for a new organiser.
+Rebecca suggested that this should be stated on Jodi’s final communication about the Fayre to remind parents of the need for a new organiser and new stalls next year.

 More helpers will be required for the Secret Room and it was discussed whether a limit should be placed on the amount of gifts the children could buy.
 It is hoped that all KS1 children and Year 6 will be able to visit the Secret Room before 3.00pm, which worked well last year and eased congestion once school finished.
 Mrs Freeman had expressed concern that the children were carrying money with them last year but Heather explained the parents had given money in an envelope to teachers or the office in advance of the Fayre.
 Heather will talk to Mrs Freeman about these concerns and it was discussed that perhaps any change, with parents’ prior agreement, could be put in a donation box.
 Action: HB